polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Continue implementing Robotic Software Engineer Nanodegree program project where am I got help and support by my mentor Seyfi, learned how to launch designed robot model can't wait tomorrow focus on design, my own robot model!
 I named it Hsinbot sounds like famous movie lion king simba:D!
 * Continue learning writing a research paper practice explain MCL vs EKF using LATEX roughly completed Kalman filters, Particle filters section and start working on Comparison / Contrast section.
  I encourage @Frida @Helena Barmer @Urvi Soni @Casey Buscall @Marwa @Sarah Majors @Pranjal Chaubey @Harkirat @Halwai Aftab Hasan keep up the great work and learn to be Udacious!

+#### Halwai Aftab Hasan

+* Beautiful day for me, today i went to the trek called " Chanderi Trek " its is in Maharastra, India so whole day i was in trek now i come back to home and start repeat the RNN Lesson from Intro to deeplearning using pytorch
+* Repeat the RNN lesson and plan for sentioment analysis using PYTORCH by Tommorow
+* As well as leaf classification project also will start from Tomorrow :)
+* Encourage @Bearbear @cibaca @Hitoishi Das @Shivam Raisharma @Sarah Majors @Harkirat @Samuela Anastasi @Frida @Francesca @Munira Omar @Sunny Dsouza @Jyoti Kritika @Shubhangi Jena
+#60daysofudacity